LakshmanTurlapati/MIS-Demo-Vertex-AI/readme.md

 This comprehensive tutorial is structured for different use cases and skill levels:

-**📚 Basic Setup (Educational Focus)** - Ideal for MIS students and course demonstrations
+**Basic Setup (Educational Focus)** - Ideal for MIS students and course demonstrations
 - Essential concepts and step-by-step implementation
 - Academic learning objectives and discussion points
 - Suitable for classroom environments and individual learning

-**🏢 Advanced Enterprise Configuration** - Designed for production deployments
+**Advanced Enterprise Configuration** - Designed for production deployments
 - Advanced features and enterprise-grade security
 - Performance optimization and scalability considerations
 - Production-ready implementation with comprehensive testing

 ---

-## 📚 Basic Setup: Educational Implementation
+## Basic Setup: Educational Implementation

 This section provides a step-by-step tutorial for setting up the MIS Sample Database with Vertex AI Search capabilities, perfect for educational environments and MIS course demonstrations.